UBCO-COSC499-Summer-2024/team-7-capstone-team-7-falcon/backend/README.md

 Note about database credentials: You do not have to modify the default values provided in `.env` unless the root [.env](../.env) values do not match.

+In addition, make sure that you replace the values marked with asterisks with valid credentials in `.env` and `.env.docker`.

 ## Running locally

 ### Running the backend application outside of a container